benanoob/simple_shmup_pico8/notes.md

 # todo
-- [ ] have movement defined by a timer rather than speed to guarantee you know the enemy will arrive at some point
+- [ ] have movement defined by a timer rather than speed to guarantee you know the enemy will arrive at some point ?
     - check if traditional shmup have enemy movement speed consistency or not
+    -  better for timeline anticipation
 - [ ] enemy attacks
     - [x] popcorn bullet sprite
     - [x] design 1 major enemy pattern